SandJS/abstract-model/README.md

 class UserModel extends AbstractModel {
   *load(row, opts) {
-    // this will ensure that the row object gets wrapped yield super.load(row, opts);
+    // this will ensure that the row object gets wrapped onto this instance yield super.load(row, opts);

   	 // this.id is an (example) Integer user id that got applied